Grzechotki

 Grzechotki is a village in the administrative district of Gmina Braniewo, within Braniewo County, Warmian-Masurian Voivodeship, in northern Poland, close to the border with the Kaliningrad Oblast of Russia.

-It lies approximately 14 km east of Braniewo and 77 km north-west of the regional capital Olsztyn.
+The Grzechotki border checkpoint is the largest road border crossing between Poland and Russia, at 22 traffic lanes.
+It is accessible via European route E28 and Polish expressway S22, east of the Grzechotki village.